-The key ingredient for doing social media marketing well is having a strategy.
+The key ingredient for great social media marketing is having a strategy.

-How to create a social media marketing strategy
+5 steps to creating a social media marketing strategy

-It’s interesting to note that a social media marketing strategy and a social media marketing plan have a lot of crossovers.
+It’s interesting to note that a social media marketing strategy and a marketing plan have many crossovers.

 You can think of it this way: A strategy is where you’re headed.
 A plan is how you’ll get there.